Rocks, Minerals, & Gems

 Provenance

-The concentration of titanium in quartz is widely demonstrated as a useful tool for determining the temperature and pressure of quartz crystallization (the so-called TitaniQ method).
+The concentration of titanium in quartz is widely demonstrated as a valuable tool for determining the temperature and pressure of quartz crystallization (the so-called TitaniQ method).
 Qualitative studies show that blue wavelengths could be associated with titanium concentration.
 However, more recently, it has been noted that spectrum imaging (hyperspectral imaging) approaches are necessary for accurate quantitative analysis.

 Diagenesis